 A new approach to her care

 It was connection at first sight when Jane and Kim met.
 While Jane couldn’t explain why Kim made her feel so comfortable, she just knows she did.
 After building rapport, Jane disclosed something that not even her siblings knew about her.

 “Ms. Jane opened up to me one day, telling me a secret she had never told anyone other than a few family members,” Kim said.
 “She told me that she had never learned how to read.
 We cried together that day as she described her shame and embarrassment.”

-The Enhabit team quickly took a new approach to Jane’s treatment, providing her with a sense of support that she never had before.
+The Enhabit team quickly took a new approach to Jane’s treatment, providing her with a sense of support she never had before.
 They taught her about the benefits she could receive for being the spouse of a veteran and they were able to set up weekly teaching sessions with an Enhabit speech language pathologist to help her learn how to read.